saintric/studies/README.md

 # studies
-tutorials
-Scripting, Cisco Docs, Juniper Docs, etc
+This is a collection of tutorials regarding Scripting, Cisco Docs, Juniper Docs, etc